Skip to content

 There are a sea of new floor cleaners and all-purpose cleaners that promise to be safe on finished wood, along with a long list of everything from glass to stainless steel.

-So, who is right?
+So, who knows the best way to clean wood furniture?
 The new manufacturers or the old wives' tales?
 How can you tell who’s lying and who to trust?

 We’re going to reveal the big changes in wood finish and cleaning products and explain how they’ve made taking care of wood furniture easier than ever before, all while dispelling the myths everyone is still clinging to along the way.